Skip to main content

 Wide-area automation

 Digital control systems of modeled neighboring substations can be interconnected to perform automation actions at grid level too.
 Through inter-substation control and protection data exchange and automation functions, wide-area control units such as the DS Agile WACU offer the possibility of exchanging fast IEC 61850-based GOOSE messages (control signals) between neighboring substations without the need to transit commands via a centralized grid control room.
-GE’s WACU can be programmed to provide smart grid solutions such as:
+GE Vernova’s WACU can be programmed to provide smart grid solutions such as:

 • fast network self-healing and power restoration from line faults